Shouree/storm-http-framework/doc/02-Storm/07-Language_server/01-Emacs_plugin.md

 (bound to `C-c h` in buffers using `storm-mode`) and enter the name of the type or function you wish to see documentation for.
 You can use `<tab>` as usual while entering names to auto-complete the name and to see all available completions.
-Currently, it is not possible to view documentation for non-instantiated templates (eg. `core.Array`).
-Instead, you need to provide parameters for the instantiation you are interested in (eg. `core.Array(core.Int)`).
+Currently, it is not possible to view documentation for non-instantiated templates (e.g. `core.Array`).
+Instead, you need to provide parameters for the instantiation you are interested in (e.g. `core.Array(core.Int)`).
 The instantiations that are used elsewhere in the system will show up in auto-completion just like other types.

 In the buffer that shows the documentation, it is possible to navigate to other parts of the documentation